genshin-base/main-site/data/translated/builds/en.md

 **[Mouun's Moon](#weapon:mouuns-moon)**<br>
 This weapon works best at \[R3\]+ and makes HP% Goblet potentially a stronger option instead of Hydro Bonus especially in comps with strong DMG% buffs.

+**Sacrifricial Bow**
+This ideally needs to be at refinement \[R3-R5\] to function properly in most Yelan teams rotations without desyncing the rotation and extending her field time.

+**Aqua Simulacra**
+Can still perform well at high Energy Recharge as long as your minimum requirements are met.

+**Hunter's Path / Polar Star / Thundering Pulse**
+They are usable on Yelan, but she doesn't take full advantage of them.
+It is recommended to use them on characters who benefit more from their passives.

 **Regarding Artifact Main Stats**

 **Goblet**
 HP% Goblet is to be used only if the Hydro DMG% option has terrible substats and HP% option has great substats, or if Yelan has strong DMG% buffs such as [Emblem of Severed Fate (4)](#artifact:emblem-of-severed-fate) + Mouun's Moon (especially with refinements) or Raiden + Kazuha and so on.

+On top of that it's never recommended to run more than 2 HP mainstat artifacts at a time.

 **Regarding Talent Priority**